Your cookie preferences

 Air fryers vs. ovens

-On the surface, it seems conclusive: a compact air fryer consumes a fraction of the energy used by your electric oven.
-Therefore, it must always be the better choice, right?
+If a compact air fryer consumes a fraction of the energy used by an electric oven, should it always be the better choice?

 Not necessarily.
 It depends on what you’re cooking, and how many people you’re cooking for.
 Compact air fryers are perfect for: